Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-hype.md

 Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a greater mystery.
 How could one reproduce undefined?

 Visioners of both the bright and dismal future of AI readily assume its *self-awareness* as a matter of fact.
-To either brew in more and more complex code or get [short circuited](https://www.imdb.com/title/tt0091949) :cinema:.
+To either brew in more and more complex code or get [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.

 Enough for me to see AI as rather a buzzword than technology.
 IntelliSteampunk?

+## Appendix.
+History of AI hype

+Grunting "again" in the very beginning obliges me to adlib a quick survey of AI tides.

+...
+TO BE CONTINUED ...

+<p dir="rtl"><i>Germany, July 2023</i></p>